ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 #### Variable Scope

 Naming conflicts is a serious problem.
-It occurs in Bash when functions declare variables in the global scope.
-As a result, the names of two variables can match.
-Then two functions will access them at different moments.
-This leads to confusion and data loss.
+They occur when functions declare their variables in the global scope.
+As a result, the names of two or more variables can match.
+If functions access these variables at different moments, they overwrite data of each other.

-Procedural languages suggest the solution for the naming conflicts problem.
-They provide features to restrict the scope of declared variables.
-Bash has these features too.
+Procedural languages provide the feature that resolves naming conflicts.
+The idea of this mechanism is to restrict the scope of declared variables.

-If you declare a variable with the `local` keyword in a function, its body limits the variable's scope.
-In other words, the variable becomes available inside the function only.
+Bash provides the `local` keyword.
+Suppose that you declare the variable in some function using this keyword.
+Then you can access this variable in the function body only.
+It means that the function body limits the variable scope.

-Here is our latest version of the `code_to_error` function:
+Here is the latest version of the `code_to_error` function:
 {line-numbers: true, format: Bash}
 ```
 code_to_error()